TylerTemp/SaintsField/README.md

 **3.3.3**

-1. UI Toolkit now can fall back to an IMGUI custom drawer if the target field is specified to be drawn by an IMGUI drawer (but label in `RichLabel` might not work as it's depended on the IMGUI drawer itself, especially `<color>` & `<icon>`)
+1. UI Toolkit now can fall back to an IMGUI custom drawer if the target field is specified to be drawn by an IMGUI drawer (note: `<icon>` in `RichLabel` will not work and will get removed)

 See [the full change log](https://github.com/TylerTemp/SaintsField/blob/master/CHANGELOG.md).